The Attica Riots

 1971 was a tumultuous time for corrections in this nation.
 The end of August brought the Deadliest Day in San Quentin History and September brought the Attica Prison Riot.

 The Attica prison riot began on the morning on Thursday, September 9, 1971.
 1,281 of the inmates housed at Attica took control of the prison.
-Guard William Quinn was beat and died two days later as a result of his injuries.
+Guard William Quinn was beaten and died two days later as a result of his injuries.
 42 staff members were taken and held for 4 days.
 During those days, negotiations took place between the state and the inmates.
 Authorities agreed to 28 of the inmates demands but would not agree to complete amnesty from criminal prosecution.

 On the night of Sunday, September 12, 1971, plans were drawn up to retake the prison by force.
 One last attempt was made to the inmates to reach an appeal before the retaking.
 At 8:25 a.m. on Monday, September 13, Commissioner of Corrections Russell Oswald directed the inmates to accept the settlement and release the hostages within the hour.